Side-by-side crime statistics from official UK Police data.

 BD15 · Bradford

-Lcp Stanhope and Wolsingham Parishes And recorded substantially more crime than Queensbury in February 2026 — 243 incidents compared to 80, a 3.0x difference.
-The crime profiles diverge meaningfully: Lcp Stanhope and Wolsingham Parishes And sees higher rates of Shoplifting (58) and Anti-social behaviour (49), while Queensbury has more Public order (10) and Criminal damage & arson (8).
-Lcp Stanhope and Wolsingham Parishes And sits above the national average for recorded crime while Queensbury is below — a significant gap for anyone weighing up the two.
+Lcp Stanhope and Wolsingham Parishes And recorded notably higher crime than Queensbury in April 2026 — 305 vs 148 incidents.
+The crime profiles diverge meaningfully: Lcp Stanhope and Wolsingham Parishes And sees higher rates of Anti-social behaviour (81) and Shoplifting (58), while Queensbury has more Criminal damage & arson (20) and Burglary (14).
+Both areas sit near the national average, with modest differences in their overall safety profile.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

 The main difference lies in crime type.
-In February 2026, Lcp Stanhope and Wolsingham Parishes And saw higher rates of Shoplifting and Anti-social behaviour while Queensbury had more Public order and Criminal damage & arson.
-Overall, Queensbury recorded fewer total crimes (80 vs 243).
+In April 2026, Lcp Stanhope and Wolsingham Parishes And saw higher rates of Anti-social behaviour and Shoplifting while Queensbury had more Criminal damage & arson and Burglary.
+Overall, Queensbury recorded fewer total crimes (148 vs 305).